KS1019/ks1019.github.io/content/_index.md

 - Built a Bitrise workflow to automatically update Swift Package Manger dependencies
 - Added new linter rules to improve the quality of the code
 - Refactored codes that took too long to compile, improved linter Build Phase Script, rename classes appropriately.

+### **mixi, Inc**
+Software Engineering Intern - minimo iOS Application Team *Tokyo, Japan.
+Aug 2021 – Sep 2021*
+- Improved the UX of the existing feature and implemented a new feature by working with product managers and UI designers
+- Refactored inefficient codes, and added new linter rules

+### **HALLO Programming School**
+Part time Coaching Staff - Coaching Team *Tokyo, Japan.
+Nov 2020 – Mar 2021*
+- Guided students’ learning on the basic and advanced concepts of coding, such as conditionals, loops, and algorithms

+### **AbemaTV**
+Software Engineering Intern - iOS Application Team *Tokyo, Japan.
+Jan 2019 – Aug 2019*
+- Built UI components in Swift to improve the UX of an entertainment application
+- Designed and prototyped a possible new feature to provide similar user experiences the competitor offers

 ## Other Experience
 ### **Mitou Junior**
 Participant - Music Logger Project *May 2017 - Oct 2017*